mstn/ui-notebook/content/virtual-dom.md

 A similar but different approach is used by Incremental DOM [3].
 Incremental DOM keeps only one virtual DOM and calculates diffs between the actual DOM and the virtual one.
 In this way memory usage is lower and, as a side effect, rendering is sometimes faster.

+## Blaze

+Blaze [4] is the rendering engine developed by Meteor.
+It does have a in memory representation of the DOM, but it is not based on the diff approach typical of Virtual DOM rendering.
+Reactivity is based on [Tracker](https://github.com/meteor/meteor/tree/devel/packages/tracker).

 ## Differences with the Shadow DOM

 Shadow DOM [2] is a W3C spec that provides better encapsulation and compositionality for DOM.
 Hence, it is not related at all with Virtual DOM.